 - Lastly, click – Finish.

-- Core Temp app will launch automatically from where you can See CPU Temp in Windows 10.
+- Core Temp app will launch automatically from where you can See CPU Temp in Windows 10 and 11.

 This is a hardware monitor program that also includes the support of AMD Ryzen processors lineup.
 You can sniff round temperature, fan speed, and voltages using this utility simply on the interface.